Beijing closes market, locks down area in new virus outbreak

 The Beijing News, citing the head of the Xinfadi market, said the virus had been found on a chopping board for imported salmon.
 That led to several major supermarket chains removing salmon from their shelves, another newspaper, the Beijing Youth Daily, reported.

-City officials said all the workers at the market would be tested for the coronavirus.
-They also ordered the testing of food and environmental samples from all the city’s wholesale food markets, and food safety inspections at restaurants and supermarkets
+City officials then decided to test all the workers at the market for the coronavirus.
+They also ordered the testing of food and environmental samples from all the city’s wholesale food markets, and food safety inspections at restaurants and supermarkets.

 Beijing, which had gradually been returning to normal, reversed some recent moves to relax coronavirus restrictions.